Louisa Ikena discusses belonging in the context of affirming words spoken by others, ourselves, and God.

 About the Author

 Although not a mother in a traditional sense, Louisa Ikena considers herself to be a good parent to her own inner child.
-She has many interests, attended the Catholic Writer’s Guild Online conference in February 2022, holds a degree from The Catholic University of America, and works in the health care field.
-Louisa lives in West Chester, Pennsylvania.
-Follow her on Instagram @louisaannireneikena.
+She has many interests, holds a degree from The Catholic University of America, and has been a Catholic Mom monthly contributing writer since May 2022.
+After years in the health care field, she currently works in education.
+Louisa lives in West Chester, PA.